Evolutionary graph theory derived from eco-evolutionary dynamics: Application I: Deriving evolutionary graph theory dynamics from a network birth and death process

 \end{itemize}

-Other non-standard evolutionary graph theory definitions of the replacement rate $R$ can also be considered.
+Other non-standard EGT definitions of the replacement rate $R$ can also be considered.
 For example, Zukewich et al.~\cite{zukewich2013} combines Bd and Db using a parameter to allow a smooth transition between the two.
 Setting the parameter to 1 gives Bd, 0 gives Db and a value in the 0 to 1 range gives a combination of them.
-NBD evolutionary dynamics provide a biologically motivated alternative to constructing hybrid models comprising both Bd and Db dynamics.
-Another example is Kaveh et al.'s \cite{kaveh2015} DB dynamics that are not based on fitness and are obtained from NBD evolutionary dynamics by setting $s=0$ in equation \eqref{eqReplacementRate}.
+The replacement rate in NBD, Equation \eqref{eqReplacementRate}, provides a biologically motivated alternative to constructing hybrid models comprising both Bd and Db dynamics.
+Another example is Kaveh et al.'s \cite{kaveh2015} DB dynamics that are not based on fitness and are obtained from Equation \eqref{eqReplacementRate} by setting $s=0$.
 They use parameters similar to $\delta$ and $\beta$ that give the likelihood of birth and death.
-However, their parameters are weights rather then rates since their system is constructed in discrete time.
+However, their parameters are weights rather than rates since their system is constructed in discrete time.

-\section{Framework Application II: Long-term behaviour of a network birth and death process}
+\section{Application II: Long-term behaviour of a network birth and death process}

-Here we analyse the long-term behaviour of the NBD model for eco-evolutionary and the extreme case of evolutionary dynamics, both with and without clonal interference.
+The long-term behaviour of NBD is analysed in the cases with and without clonal interference.